juancamend/juancamend/README.md

 Product Manager who builds.
 Not as a metaphor.

 Currently leading AI Platform and Pilots at MaintainX — product agent framework, evaluation infrastructure, observability, and agentic workflows for industrial and frontline teams.
+Previously BenchSci, ecobee and Freshbooks.

 Background: self-taught tinkerer → delivery systems → AI/ML product.